ForeverPhoenix21/PacMen-Exercise/README.md

 <p> You can add PacMen to the screen by clicking the "Add Pacman" button.
 Set the Pacmen in motion by clicking the "Start Pacmen" button </p>

 ## Installation:

-<p> Upload the HTML file to your browser or fork and clone the project saving the files to your local hard drive. </p>
+<p> Upload the HTML file to your browser or fork and clone the project saving the files to your local hard drive.
+</p> </br>  <p> You can also run the program by clicking on the Pacman picture in this readme file. </p>

 ## Usage: